owkin/GrAIdient/README.md

 at the model level.
 They are specific to the concerned layer.
 As a low level component, beware not to forget the `GPU` in the API name.

-Then note as the `setData` enables the forward pass while `lossDerivative` enables the backward pass.
+Then note that the `setData` enables the forward pass while `lossDerivative` enables the backward pass.

 `getLoss` is a just an indicator but has no real role in the training flow.